Chapter One: Who KNows What Evil Kurks In The Hearts OF Men?

-Dizzy thought of Misto, tied up in the Laser Accelerator Chamber.
-She thought of him dying there, and pictured herself at his graveside, pictured her father there, but Misto gone; imagined herself lonely, without him there next to her to guide her, help her along.
-She thought of those children, their bodies flying through the air, on fire . . . pictured grandparents, crying over little graves . . . pictured the kids in a morgue, their twisted corpses charred and scorched, even the blood dried from the flames; pictured the whites of their teeth, unblemished by the fire; she pictured Misto screaming for help as the laser generators cycled up to full power, and the Chamber grew hot . . .
+She pictured Misto, tied up in the Laser Accelerator Chamber.
+Pictured herself at his graveside, pictured her father there, but Misto gone; imagined herself lonely, without him there next to her to guide her, help her along.
+And once again, she pictured those children, their bodies flying through the air, on fire . . . pictured grandparents, crying over little graves . . . pictured the kids in a morgue, their twisted corpses charred and scorched, even the blood dried from the flames; pictured the whites of their teeth, unblemished by the fire; she pictured Misto screaming for help as the laser generators cycled up to full power, and the Chamber grew hot . . .

 He appeared to think, his eyes growing larger, looking her in the eye, perhaps truly understanding that she meant every word of it.
 She clenched her left fist, and held the Disruptophazer steady, aimed right at his face-plate.
 She swallowed.
 Could she really carry out her threat?